Red Guards (Finland): Drift toward war

 After Finland gained its independence from Soviet Russia on 6 December 1917, disagreement and discontent were still growing.
 Incidents occurred across the country as the striking workers and the Workers' Order Guards clashed with the Protection Corps and right-wing bourgeoisie.
-Unemployed demonstrators surrounded the town hall for two days in Vyborg and in Tampere the city council was captured by the local Workers' Order Guard.
+Unemployed demonstrators surrounded the town hall for two days in Viipuri and in Tampere the city council was captured by the local Workers' Order Guard.
 In Turku, the Order Guard occupied town offices and captured the chief of police.
 The Protection Corps attacked the labour activists in some places too.

 On 6 January, the Helsinki Workers' Order Guard declared itself independent from the Social Democratic Party.
 The unit was renamed the Helsinki Red Guard.
 Three days later, the guard occupied the residence of the Governor-General of Finland.
 It was now called as the Smolna, like the Bolshevik headquarters in Saint Petersburg.
 On the same day, the Helsinki Guard sent 200 men to Sipoo to search for guns hidden by the local Protection Corps.
 The operation escalated into a gunfight in which two Reds were killed.

 At the beginning of 1918, the Workers' Order Guards still had very few guns.
 For example, the largest guard in Helsinki was armed with only 20–30 military rifles.
 In early January, the commander-in-chief Ali Aaltonen went to Saint Petersburg to acquire weaponry from the Bolsheviks.
 On 13 January, Aaltonen informed the general staff of the cargo of 10,000 rifles and 10 artillery pieces which would be brought to Finland within a couple of weeks.
 At the same time, the Protection Corps was preparing to receive 60,000 rifles from Germany.